ME495-EmbeddedSystems/final-project-teleop/README.md

 git switch feature/{package_name}
 ```

-Before editing, make sure you pull the changes that have been pushed to main:
+Before editing on the `feature/{package_name}` branch, make sure you pull the changes that have been pushed to main:
 ```bash
 git rebase main
 ```